 - 1 ½ cups vegetable oil

 - 3 cups chopped, peeled apples (about 3 medium-large apples)

 - 4 ounces cream cheese, room temperature

 - 1 tablespoon milk or cream (optional for thinning if needed)

-- Preheat oven to 350F.
-Lightly grease a Bundt pan and set aside.
+- Preheat oven to 350°F. Grease a Bundt pan and set aside.

-- In a large mixing bowl, whisk together the flour, sugar, salt and baking soda.
+- In a large mixing bowl, whisk together the flour, sugar, salt, baking soda and cinnamon.
 Add the eggs, oil and vanilla and beat on low with an electric mixer, just until blended.
 Using a spatula, fold in the nuts and apples.

 - Scoop the batter into the prepared Bundt pan and smooth the top.
 Bake at 350F for 70 - 90 minutes or until a wooden skewer comes out with no wet batter.
 A few moist crumbs is fine.
 Baking times may vary depending on the kind of apples used.

 - In a small mixing bowl combine the cream cheese, butter, powered sugar and vanilla.
 Beat on low with an electric mixer.
 Add a little milk to thin, if needed, or more powdered sugar to reach the desired consistency.
 If you prefer a glaze instead of thick icing, reduce the powdered sugar to 1 cup.

 Here are a few more apple recipes you might enjoy: